vbookshelf/ChatGPT-Experiments/Exp_16-secret-superhero-system-message-setup/README.md

 ```

-## ChatGPT generated hypothetical artcle discussing a possible use cases for this roleplay capability
+## ChatGPT generated hypothetical artcle discussing possible use cases for this roleplay capability